 - How much of the treatment will need to be done in the hospital?

-- What are the risks and side effects to the treatments that you recommend?
+- What are the risks and side effects of the treatments you recommend?

 - Which side effects start shortly after treatment and which ones might develop later on?

-- How might treatment affect my child's ability to learn, grow, and develop?
+- Will treatment affect my child’s ability to learn, grow, and develop?

 - Will treatment affect my child’s future ability to have children?

 - What are the chances of curing the leukemia?

 - What will our options be if the treatment doesn’t work or if the leukemia comes back?